vs-ude/fyr-www/content/intro/lang.md

     return search(arr[:], 234)
 }
 ```

 The above example uses an array initialization, which is just a shortcut to populate an array.

 The slice operator `[:]` creates a slice which points to the underlying array and contains all elements of `arr`.
 For example, `[2:]` would include all elements of the array starting by the array element at position 2.

-An access to a slice checks tha the index is within the bounds of the slice.
+An access to a slice checks that the index is within the bounds of the slice.
 Out-of-bound access aborts the application.

-A slice is denoted as `[]int`.
+A slice is denoted as in `[]int`.
 Note that slices are pointers to an array.
 Assigning one slice to another just assigns this internal pointer, but the array is not copied.

-However, in this example the search function accepts a reference slice of type `&[]int`.
+However, in this example the search function accepts a local reference slice of type `&[]int`.
-When a function accepts a reference type as a parameter, the compiler verifies that the function will not store any pointers to this data that live longer than the function invocation.
+When a function accepts a local reference type as a parameter, the compiler verifies that the function will not store any pointers to this data that live longer than the function invocation.
 This allows `main` to hand out a slice to an array which is on the stack, because Fyr can verify that no pointers to `arr` live longer than the stack frame in which `arr` is stored.

 If `search` accepts `[]int` instead, `main` must allocate the array on the heap, because otherwise Fyr cannot ensure that there are no dangling pointers to the array after main returns.